ethpwn/ethpwn/docs/docs/ethpwn/modules/contract_registry.md

 ```

 A registry of contracts.
 Maps contract addresses to contract objects which hold metadata, transaction hash
-and receipt, and the deployment wallet of each contract (if self-deployed by ethtools (e.g. via `deploy`).
+and receipt, and the deployment wallet of each contract (if self-deployed by ethpwn (e.g. via `deploy`).

 Serialized to the local configuration directory to ensure persistence across runs.
 This allows us to remember contracts
 we've deployed in the past, and also to remember contracts we've interacted with in the past (e.g. via `call`,
 `transact` or seen in `ethdbg`).f

-In the future we plan on having a global contract registry that is shared across all users of ethtools that users
+In the future we plan on having a global contract registry that is shared across all users of ethpwn that users
 can opt into.
 This will allows us to collect a superset of verified contracts that can be used to automatically
 populate the local contract registry if the user did not have them available locally.

-<a id="ethtools.pwn.contract_registry.ContractRegistry.register_contract_metadata"></a>
+<a id="ethpwn.ethlib.contract_registry.ContractRegistry.register_contract_metadata"></a>

 #### register\_contract\_metadata